Ybalrid/dotfiles/README.md

 I'm putting my .zshrc file, but it uses oh-my-zsh

-It's using a bunch of plugins that aren't shipped with oh-my-zsh, you'll have to git-clone them in your "custom" folder of your oh-my-zsh installation:
+It's using a bunch of plugins that aren't shipped with oh-my-zsh.
+They are tracked inside my zsh custom folder via `git submodule`.
+You need to run  `git submodule init && git submodule update` to get them in `.oh-my-zsh/custom` in this repository

  - zsh-completion
  - zsh-syntax-highlighting
  - history-substring-search

-The configured theme for oh-my-zsh is agnoster.
-It looks good with powerline patched font and some colorschemes.
-I use termite as my termial emulator, and my termit config file has a custom colorscheme pulled from the terminal.sexy website
+In my usage of this repo, I cli

 ### termite